Icinga/icingaweb2/doc/security.md

 ### Groups

-If there is a big amounts of users to manage, it would be tedious to specify each user separately when referring to a bigger group of users at once.
-Because of that, any user can be a member of multiple groups, and will inherit all permissions and restrictions.
+If there is a big amount of users to manage, it would be tedious to specify each user separately when referring to a bigger group of users often.
+Because of that, it is possible to group users together into groups.
+A user can be member of multiple groups and will inherit all permissions and restrictions.

 Like users, groups are identified solely by their **name** that is provided by a **group backend**.
-For extended information on setting up group backends, please read the chapter [authentication](authentication.md#authentication).
+For extended information on setting up group backends, please read the chapter [Authentication](authentication.md#authentication).

 #### Managing Groups